Organic Transition Trainer Workshop

 If you are working with Kentucky farmers and interested in this professional development opportunity, apply at the link below by March 5, 2022.
 Space is limited.
 Notification of enrollment status will be shared the week of March 8th.

 The number of organic farming operations in Kentucky has more than doubled in recent years and is now 220 farms.
 And the interest in organic production and certification from new and existing farmers continues to grow.
 In 2020 organic food sales topped $62 billion in the US, showing significant gains over conventional food sales and creating opportunities for growers.
 Organic certification can also bring a marketing advantage for small farms selling direct to consumer.
-To best support farmers in making management decisions regional agriculture support networks should have a working understanding of the National Organic Program regulations.
+To best support farmers in making production and management decisions, regional agriculture support networks and agriculture professionals should have a working understanding of the National Organic Program regulations.

 Above: The 2018 cohort of Transition Trainers on a mock livestock inspection at Elmwood Stock Farm as part of the in-person training.